DPDK/dpdk/doc/guides/nics/fm10k.rst

 The Intel FM10000 family of NICs integrate a hardware switch and multiple host interfaces.
 The FM10000 PMD driver only manages host interfaces.
-For the switch component another switch driver has to be loaded prior to to the FM10000 PMD driver.
+For the switch component another switch driver has to be loaded prior to the FM10000 PMD driver.
 The switch driver can be acquired from Intel support.
 Only Testpoint is validated with DPDK, the latest version that has been validated with DPDK is 4.1.6.